 - St. Nicholas Orthodox Church, a tiny structure built in 1894, is now the oldest original Russian Orthodox church in southeast Alaska.

-- Visit the Macaulay Salmon Hatchery and visitor center that features more than 100 different local marine species in touch tanks and saltwater aquariums.
+- Visit the DIPAC’s Macaulay Salmon Hatchery and visitor center that features more than 100 different local marine species in touch tanks and saltwater aquariums.
+Open daily in summer, by appointment in the winter.
+Located at 2697 Channel Dr., about 4 miles from downtown.

 - Visit the historic home of Alaska’s Judge James Wickersham, first judge of the Third Judicial District of Alaska.